plamen-dimitrov06/go-task-handler/README.md

 * go test
 ## TODO
 * replace object instance with "new" factory functions
-* make us of TableDrivenTest approach as opposed to AAA
+* make use of TableDrivenTest approach as opposed to AAA
 * change naming of files to lowercase